 Line 28: Total Payment Due.
 Add lines 25, 26 and 27.
-Make check payable to "State of Michigan."
+Submit payments electronically on MTO or make check payable to "State of Michigan."
 Write the account number, "SUW Annual" and the tax year on the check.
 Do not pay if the amount due is less than \$1.